***UPDATED** – Newly found information!

 WHAT IF I JUST DON’T DO IT?
 HOW CAN THEY REALLY ENFORCE THIS?
 I DON’T EVEN LIVE THERE!

 The UK is made up of England, Wales, Scotland, Northern Ireland and the Isle of Man.
 It is highly doubtful that these powers would enact legislation if they didn’t think they had the power to enforce these laws.
 Turning a deaf ear now that I know is not the way that I hope to do business.
 We’ve all been breaking international trade law, and it’s time to right our wrongs.
 The EU VAT laws fall under the trade commission and are connected to imports/exports.
+They are complicated and that’s one of the reasons so many companies who import/export goods find a Customs Broker who specialises in the whole process.
 Basically, if you do business in another country, you have to pay the piper.
 I get it… if I owned a country (and someday I hope to… he he…) I would want to tax those doing business in it.
 I might say that I would want MY tax to be carried out and to be paid in a much easier manner that would be less cumbersome to micro businesses.
 But honestly, after looking at it, the reason this is a big deal right now is that these laws have been around ten years and no one adheres to it and collects the tax.
 This will come to pass.
 I believe that the reason that the UK is making a big stink right now and stating that they will start enforcing this law more stringently as of January 1, 2015, is to get those websites that are not helping their designers to collect this tax as there are other sites that do collect and have been collecting this tax for some time now.
 (See end of blog before Reference Section)

 SOLUTIONS FOR RAVELRY PATTERN SELLERS: